Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: Applications to the black hole problem

 For the definition of Love numbers we follow \cite{charalambous2021vanishing} and \cite{Le_Tiec_2021}, to which we refer for a more complete introduction.
 In the case of a static external perturbation ($\omega=0$), one imposes the ingoing boundary condition on the radial part of the perturbing field at the horizon, which then behaves near infinity as

 for some constants $A$ and $B$.
-The Love number $k_{\ell m}^{(s)}$ is then defined as the coefficient of $(r/(r_+-r_-))^{-2\ell-1}$.
-(This differs from the definition in \cite{charalambous2021vanishing} where they define it as the coefficient of $(r/2M)^{-2\ell-1}$ instead).
-In the non-static case however, the definition of Love number is less clear, since the behaviour of the radial function at infinity is now qualitatively different from (\ref{staticR}): it is oscillatory (cf. \ref{psi_nearinfty}) due to the term $\propto \omega^2$ in the potential (\ref{radial_As}).
-We can however define an intermediate region in which the multipole expansion (\ref{staticR}) is valid even in the non-static case and we can read off the Love numbers in the same way as in the static case.
+The Love number $k_{\ell m}^{(s)}$ is then defined as the coefficient of $(r/(r_+-r_-))^{-2\ell-1}$ (note that this differs from the definition in \cite{charalambous2021vanishing} where they define it as the coefficient of $(r/2M)^{-2\ell-1}$ instead).
+In the non-static case however, the definition of Love number is less clear, since the behaviour of the radial function at infinity is now qualitatively different from (\ref{staticR}): it is oscillatory (cf. (\ref{psi_nearinfty})) due to the term $\propto \omega^2$ in the potential (\ref{radial_As}).
+For small frequencies we can however define an intermediate regime $r \gg M$, $r\omega \ll 1$ in which the multipole expansion (\ref{staticR}) is still valid and we can read off the Love numbers in the same way as in the static case.
 Recall the Teukolsky equation written as a Schr\"odinger equation: